Print

 2008

-Opinion of 7 January 2008 on a notification for prior checking regarding the "recruitment of permanent, temporary and contract agents" (Case 2007-566)
+Opinion of 11 January 2008 on a notification for prior checking on the Call center technology (Case 2007-583)

-The EDPS recommendations provided in this opinion aim to ensure the full compliance with the Regulation 45/2001 and concern, in particular, the information to be provided to the data subjects.
+The EDPS recommendations provided in this opinion aim to ensure the full compliance with the Regulation 45/2001, in particular, as regards the storage periods, the scope of the right of access and the requirements for data transfers to service providers established in non-adequate countries.

 Available languages: English, French